“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

 "Many people new to CRO assume it's a list of tactics or a checklist.
 Sure, there are best practices, but those are where you start, not where you end up.

-"Conversion rate optimization is about driving growth through research and experimentation.
+CRO is about driving growth through research and experimentation.
 Those two components are the backbone of CRO.
 Research helps us understand our visitors and what they do (or not).
 Through experimentation, we get to optimal solutions for identified issues."

 The process is a bit different for everyone, but it generally looks something like this: